xinjin/course-adv-net/assignments/assignment2/assignment2.md

 For a `put` query, the type field should be 1, the key field should contain the key for the queried item, and the value field should contain the new value of the item.
 The switch should update its key-value store with the new value, update the type field to 3, and then send the packet back to the sender as the reply.

-To make it simple, you do not need to implement sohpisicated routing in this assignment.
+To make it simple, you do not need to implement sophisticated routing in this assignment.
 You can assume that the client is directly connect to the switch, and the switch simply sends the packet to the ingress port to reply to the client.

 You can use part of the code in EasyRoute and implement the key-value store functionality.
 Set the size of the key-value store in the switch to be 1000.
 You need to modify the kv.py in order to implement a simple client that can issue get and put queries to the switch.

+Your job is
+1. implementing a p4 program that realizes key-value store.
+2. (optional) filling the `commands.txt` file with necessary commands.
+2. writing a python script `kv.py` that sends key-value requests, displays the requests on the screen, receives reply and displays reply messages on the screen.

 ### Performance requirement

 1. Do not modify the topology used in exercise 1.
 Run the key-value store process on host 1 and switch 1.
-2. Open a terminal on host 1 with `xterm h1` and run `./kv.py`, you should be able to issue the `get` and `put` query with commands `put [key] [value]` and `get [key]`, for example `put 1 11` and `get 1`.
+2. `./run_kv.sh` and then open a terminal on host 1 with `xterm h1` and run `./kv.py`, you should be able to issue the `get` and `put` query with commands `put [key] [value]` and `get [key]`, for example `put 1 11` and `get 1`.
 3. You should receive reply messages from switch 1 on host 1 and display the type, key and value fields in each reply message.

 ### Hints

 1. You could just implement kv.py with a modified version of send.py.
-2. You could open a second terminal on h1 and run an adjusted recieve.py to receive and display reply messages.
-3. You can assume the key and value are both integers, and use key as the array index to access register.
+2. You can assume the key and value are both integers, and use key as the array index to access register.